 Planning Your Visit

 The address is Rua 25 de Abril 54, Lagos, placing it centrally within the pedestrian zone that runs through the old town.
-No phone number or website is listed in current records, which means walk-in is the practical default.
 For a casual petisco session, that is consistent with the format: this is the kind of place where an unplanned evening often works better than an overplanned one.
 Arriving at the early edge of dinner service, before the street fills with peak-season foot traffic, is the sensible approach in July and August.
 Outside of high summer, the pacing is considerably more relaxed and a walk-in late afternoon works without difficulty.

 For comparison, the formal dining tier in Portugal's restaurant circuit, places like Il Gallo d'Oro in Funchal or Le Bernardin in New York City at the international end, operates on advance booking windows measured in weeks or months.
 A Petisqueira's walk-in model is part of its identity as a petisco house rather than a destination restaurant.
 The value is in the wine more than the logistics.